 In addition to its pivotal role in psychosocial behavior, the hypothalamic neuropeptide oxytocin contributes to metabolic control by suppressing eating behavior.
 Its involvement in glucose homeostasis is less clear, although pilot experiments suggest that oxytocin improves glucose homeostasis.
 We assessed the effect of intranasal oxytocin (24 IU) administered to 29 healthy, fasted male subjects on glucose homeostasis measured by means of an oral glucose tolerance test.
 Parameters of glucose metabolism were analyzed according to the oral minimal model.
 Oxytocin attenuated the peak excursion of plasma glucose and augmented the early increases in insulin and C-peptide concentrations in response to the glucose challenge, while slightly blunting insulin and C-peptide peaks.
-Oral minimal model analyses revealed that oxytocin compared to placebo induced a pronounced increase in beta-cell responsivity (PHI{total}) that was largely due to an enhanced dynamic response (PHI_d), and a more than two-fold improvement in glucose tolerance (disposition index).
-ACTH, cortisol, glucagon and non-esterified fatty acid concentrations were not or only marginally affected.
+Oral minimal model analyses revealed that oxytocin compared with placebo induced a pronounced increase in $\beta\text{-cell}$ responsivity (PHI ${total}$ ) that was largely due to an enhanced dynamic response (PHId), and a more than twofold improvement in glucose tolerance (disposition index).
+Adrenocorticotropic hormone (ACTH), cortisol, glucagon, and nonesterified fatty acid (NEFA) concentrations were not or were only marginally affected.
 These results indicate that oxytocin plays a significant role in the acute regulation of glucose metabolism in healthy humans and render the oxytocin system a potential target of antidiabetic treatment.

 The hypothalamic neuropeptide oxytocin is released into the circulation via the posterior pituitary and also acts directly on central neuronal receptors.
-It is primarily known to regulate reproductive and psychosocial functions including attachment, mother-infant bonding and sexual behavior (1; 2).
+It is primarily known to regulate reproductive and psychosocial functions, including attachment, mother-infant bonding, and sexual behavior (1,2).
 Recent research has moreover indicated that oxytocin contributes to metabolic control by modulating eating behavior and energy expenditure.
 After subcutaneous administration, oxytocin decreases food intake and increases energy expenditure in rodents (3) and rhesus monkeys (4).
-Acute inhibitory effects of oxytocin on food intake have likewise been observed in humans (5; 6).
+Acute inhibitory effects of oxytocin on food intake have likewise been observed in humans (5,6).
 These studies have also provided preliminary evidence that oxytocin may exert beneficial effects on glucose homeostasis.
-In monkeys, four weeks of oxytocin administration reduced plasma glucose concentrations (4).
-In humans, a single application of oxytocin was shown to blunt the peak plasma glucose response to breakfast intake (5), and to acutely improve insulin sensitivity as indicated by a reduction of fasting insulin concentrations and HOMA-IR (6).
-These reports are in accordance with earlier studies demonstrating that oxytocin is able to stimulate insulin secretion in animals (7; 8).
+In monkeys, 4 weeks of oxytocin administration reduced plasma glucose concentrations (4).
+In humans, a single application of oxytocin was shown to blunt the peak plasma glucose response to breakfast intake (5) and to acutely improve insulin sensitivity, as indicated by a reduction of fasting insulin concentrations and HOMA of insulin resistance (HOMA-IR) (6).
+These reports are in accordance with earlier studies demonstrating that oxytocin is able to stimulate insulin secretion in animals (7,8).
 Intravenous delivery of the peptide was associated with increased insulin secretion during glucose administration also in humans, whereas blood glucose remained unchanged (9).
 Oxytocin promotes glucose uptake in muscle cells of neonatal rats (10), and the presence of oxytocin receptors in rodent islets of Langerhans suggests an involvement in the release of insulin and glucagon (11).
-Interestingly, chronic administration of oxytocin was able to improve glucose intolerance, fatty liver, cardiac dysfunction and insulin resistance in animal models of obesity (12-17).
+Interestingly, chronic administration of oxytocin was able to improve glucose intolerance, fatty liver, cardiac dysfunction, and insulin resistance in animal models of obesity (12-17).
 Against this background, targeting the oxytocin system has already been advanced as a new therapeutic strategy in the treatment of metabolic disorders (18-20).
 However, its role in metabolic regulation and glucose homeostasis, particularly in humans, is still largely unexplored (21).